 The insurance companies use all kinds of factors to determine how much to charge you: driving history, how much you drive, the type of car you drive, etc. But the “territorial” factor only looks at where you live, and if that place is Baltimore, you pay more.
 If the difference in cost was slight, it wouldn’t be such a big deal, but some insurance companies charge astronomically high prices for Baltimore residents.
 For example, a 23-year-old Baltimore driver is going to pay $400 more in premiums than the same driver living in Anne Arundel County and $300 more than a driver in Baltimore County.
+A single 30-year-old man living in Baltimore City pays an average of $500 more than he would pay for the same insurance in Montgomery County.
+It hardly seems fair.
 Even worse, smaller companies don’t want to touch the Baltimore market, with Keystone and Unitrin charging $2,000 more for city residents.

 This is bad even if you’re insured by a big company like Allstate or State Farm.
 Fewer players in the market equal less competition.
 And less competition equals higher premiums.
 This isn’t exactly a new problem either.
 The last politician that wanted to do anything about it was Governor Paris Glendening, who proposed a plan to force insurance companies to pick up a certain share of the Baltimore market based on their share of the total Maryland market.
 Still, this was back in 1995, an age when cassette tapes were cool, and the word “blog” was unheard of.

 Maryland Does Not Do Much to Help